-"Now it is more important than ever to meet in person and do business face-to-face because our exhibitors and attendees are all working towards a common goal achieving net zero" explained Martin Hurn, Event Director at Futurebuild.
+"Now it is more important than ever to meet in person and do business face-to-face because our exhibitors and attendees are all working towards a common goal - achieving net zero" explained Martin Hurn, Event Director at Futurebuild.
 "To ensure we can deliver a sustainable future we've curated an event that cultivates cross-sector collaboration, addresses key industry issues and inspires transformational change.

 "Futurebuild will be the essential platform to showcase existing, or launch new, disruptive technologies for the sustainable built environment to our audience of buyers and specifiers.
-For example, in our Futurebuild 2020 report, 75% of attendees stated that they attend the event to source or purchase the latest innovations in their field." continued Hurn.
+For example, in our Futurebuild

+2020 report, 75% of attendees stated that they attend the event to source or purchase the latest innovations in their field," continued Hurn.

 Throughout the event, the most influential and pioneering thought leaders will take to the stage at Futurebuild's renowned knowledge programme, to address the industry's most pressing issues.
 This includes a conference programme sponsored by Construction Innovation Hub that will explore ambition towards net zero on a macro-level, as well as two keynote stages.
-Each keynote stage session will be delivered by industry-leading partners and essential platform to showcase existing, or launch new, disruptive technologies for the environment to our audience of buyers sustainable built and specifiers.
+Each keynote stage session will be delivered by industry-leading partners and associations such as the RIBA, Passivhaus Trust, MCS, BEIS, MPBA, ASBP, Good Homes Alliance, The Concrete Centre and many more.